You can send this tutorial to the staff of partner organizations.

 Looking for something specific?
 Skip ahead:

-Once the CSL organization has created your partnership, ask an org admin (that is, someone at the CSL organization) to add you as a partner admin.
+Once the ControlShift-using organization has created your partnership, ask an org admin (that is, someone at the ControlShift-using organization) to add you as a partner admin.
 Once added, you'll receive an email invitation.
 Follow the link included in the email to accept the invitation and create an account.

-The "Signatures" column shows the total number of signatures the petition has received.
-Note that depending on how the partnership is set up, all of these signers may be added to your mailing list or only the portion of those signers that have specifically opted into your list.
+- The Signatures column shows the total number of signatures the petition has received.
+Note that depending on how your partnership is set up, all of these signers may be added to your mailing list or only the portion of those signers that have specifically opted into your list.

 |Spam||Only visible to partner/org admins and the petition creator.|